boushley/awsm-cloudfront/README.md

 This is an [awsm](https://github.com/awsm-org/awsm) module that puts a CloudFront distribution in front of your JAWS project.

+## Setup and Insallation

+First install this module.
+This takes two commands, first run: `npm install --save awsm-cloudfront` then run `jaws postinstall awsm-cloudfront npm`.

+This will update your `resources-cf.json` template for each stage.
+Now you need to update your `resources-cf.json` files.

-## Manually update your resources-cf.json
+### Manually update your resources-cf.json
 Right now this project uses hard coded values for the S3 bucket and the API Gateway endpoint.
 You'll need to update your `resources-cf.json` accordingly.
+You'll want to set your own S3 bucket for hosting the static contents of your website, and you'll want to specify your API Gateway host as the host for the custom origin, and the API Gateway stage as the path for that custom origin.
 This is [an issue](https://github.com/awsm-org/awsm/issues/2) that we're working to resolve.

 ## Now: Web Applications using Just AWS Without Servers!